 I suggest that you take your time when assembling this machine.
 Later on, you will thank yourself because the setup of your printer will affect its accuracy and quality.
-The good thing about this brand is that there are video tutorials you can follow.
+The good thing about Tevo Tarantula is that there are video tutorials you can follow.
 But it’s accompanying manual isn’t that helpful.

-There’s also an active community who are very supportive.
+There’s also an active community who are very supportive of this brand.
 If you have questions about the printer, just ask and you will likely receive a reply from someone who already went through the same issue.

-In general, it’s not easy to assemble.
+In general, Tevo Tarantula is not easy to assemble.
 The process is very complicated as the 3D printer is literally into pieces, but it’s worth it.

-Building your own 3D printer is quite challenging but it’s doable as there are a lot of DIY 3D printer kits in the market today and you’ll find overwhelming support online.
-The machines above are among the best.
-DIY 3D printer kits are cheaper, but it requires basic skills to get the machine up and running because it’s not fully assembled when you receive the package.
+Building your own 3D printer is quite challenging but it’s doable as there are a lot of great kits in the market today and you’ll find overwhelming support online.
+The machines above are among the best DIY 3D printer kits.
+Most of them are cheap but it requires basic skills to get the machine up and running because it’s not fully assembled when you receive the package.

 If you need to learn more about 3D printing and 3D printers, you may check our homepage.